kenshima4/ubiquitous-spork/README.md

         ```
     - Return the rates to the frontend
 ## Frontend:
-- Create a simple frontend that will generate the request, and display the response body.
+- Create a simple frontend to generate the request, and display the response body.
     - The front-end display the following:
         - Unit Name
         - Rate